didaquis/api-buzzer/README.md

 # API-Buzzer

-This is a Node.js API for interact with a buzzer connected to a Raspberry Pi.
+This is a Node.js API to interact with a buzzer connected to a Raspberry Pi.

 Example of use: `http://192.168.1.35:31415/api-buzzer/short` (of course, you need to use the correct IP and port).
 Make a request to the API root to get the complete documentation.: `http://192.168.1.35:31415` (of course, you need to use the correct IP and port).